b-strauss/clulib/README.md

 - Java
 - Yarn
 - Chrome Browser

+Run `yarn install` to install all npm packages.

 To generate the closure deps for local testing run: `yarn deps`.
 The html file under `tools/jasmine_runner/spec_runner_dev.html` can then run the uncompiled test code.
 Because of the newer ECMAScript features, this requires a current version of the Chrome Browser.